hixio-mh/Steam-GameBooster/README.md

 ## Q: Can you design me a Logo/Intro/Whatever?
-- A: For money i do everything. ;)
+- A: For money I do everything. :wink:

 ## Q: Do you have a Discord?